Xi meets with Indonesian president-elect - ExBulletin

 Prabowo conveyed President Joko Widodo's sincere greetings to Xi and said he was delighted to make China the first country he visits after his election.

-He expressed admiration for the great achievements made by the Chinese people under the leadership of President Xi.
-He said he was willing to learn lessons from the experience of the Chinese Communist Party and deepen discussions on governance.

-Prabowo noted that China is a strong partner of Indonesia and Chinese companies have deeply participated in Indonesia's economic growth and contributed to Indonesia's national development in recent years.

-He said he supports the development of closer relations with China and will continue the country's friendly policy towards China, adhere to independence and stick to the one-China policy always pursued. by the Indonesian government.
+Prabowo said he supports developing closer relations with China and will continue the country's friendly policy toward China.

-Prabowo added that Indonesia and China will firmly support each other's core interests, promote the comprehensive and high-quality development of bilateral relations, and implement the important consensus on building a community with a shared future between the two countries. country.

-The new Indonesian government is willing to actively strengthen the alignment of the two countries' development strategies and promote more cooperation results in various fields such as economy, trade and poverty reduction, so as to further benefit the two peoples, Prabowo said.

 |